grpc/grpc.github.io/docs/guides/benchmarking.md

 ---
+bodyclass: docs
 layout: docs
-title: Performance Benchmarking
+headline: gRPC Performance Benchmarking
+sidenav: doc-side-tutorial-nav.html
+type: markdown
 ---

-<h1 class="page-header">Performance Benchmarking</h1>

 <p class="lead">gRPC is designed to support high-performance
 open-source RPCs in many languages.
 This document describes the performance benchmarking tools, the scenarios considered by the tests,